kxh3/Case-Study-Krista-Xhoxhi/README.md

 * What are the other major companies in this domain?

     * Other major companies in this domain are Wealthfront, SoFi, and Personal Capital.
---

 ## Results:
---

 * What has been the business impact of this company so far?

     * The businees impact of this company so far is that it has provided customers (who are lost in where to invest or how to save their money) great financial advice.
 It has especially impacted the employers who do not have retirement plans for their employees because they seem to be too time consuming and expensive.
 Thanks to Betterment, they were able to guide these employers into creating retirement plans, specifically 401k plans, that can help benefit their employees.
 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

     * Betterment measures their success based on the satisfaction of their customers, the number of customers they recieve, and if they see that their customers' wealth has grown overtime.
+The company appears to be performing great based on these metrics.
+During the first quarter of 2021, Betterment gained over 56,000 new clients.
+Also, client net-deposits were over $1.5 billion.
 * How is your company performing relative to competitors in the same domain?

-    * Compared to other competitors, Betterment has one of the highest received funding at $1.3 billion as mentioned before.
-Meanwhile
---
+    * As mentioned before Betterment has been doing great based on the major increase in clients and their net deposits.
+During 2020, Betterment raised over $10 billion which brought their assets under management (AUM) to $29 billion.
+It also has raised over $1.3 billion in funding, which is greater than most of its competitors.
+For instance, Human Interest raised about $335 million, Wealthsimple raised over $700 million, and Acorns raised over $263 million in funding.

 ## Recommendations:
---

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

     * I would suggest they could offer more advice and services relating to cryptocurrency since it is not often seen.
 Betterment could add an additional portfolio that tracks how the customer spends their cryptocurrency and where they can invest it.